Termination - when you work in Sweden

 You must work as usual during the notice period and have your normal salary paid.
 Even if the employer cannot offer any work, they must pay full salary during the notice period.

-If you resign from your position, according to the Employment Protection Act, you have one month’s notice - no matter how long you have been employed.
+If you resign from your position, according to the Employment Protection Act, you have at least one month’s notice - depending on your contract.
 You are not obligated to give any reasons.

 Special termination conditions in Sweden